 I learned about sitting square dances from Rick Hill at Ashokan Fiddle and Dance Camp, Southern week.
 He learned about them from Glenn Bannerman who taught recreation at the Presbyterian School of Christian Education.

 Here are the figures that I learned from Rick and have made up on my own so far.
 They are written in the context of squares, but most would work the same in a circle or even sitting in a line.
 Some clearly require partners and some assignment of head/side or active/inactive, but others would work fine without partners.
+Many dances now use gender neutral terms instead of "gents" and "ladies".
+Do what works for you.

 Circle: Hold hands in a circle.
 Circle arms in a jump-rope type of motion.
 Lean left for circle left, lean right..., lean forward for into the middle, then lean back.